wrgoldstein/wrgoldstein.github.io/posts/colors.md

     <div style="background-color: hsl({primaryColor.current - 190 - 30}, 100%, 50%)" class="w-72 h-6"></div>
 </div>

 What do I like about it?
 Well, its the primary colors, but just a bit off in a satisfying way.
+The colors are ketchuppy and tactile.

 A natural question is what's a fourth color that would look good with these?
 First, take a look at where they are on a color wheel.

 <div class="flex justify-center h-96">
     <svg viewBox="0 40 200 120">
         {#each Array(segments) as _, i}
             <path
+            class="cursor-pointer"
             d={createDonutSegmentPath(i)}
             fill={getSegmentColor(i)}
+            onclick={setColor(i)}
             stroke="white"
             stroke-width="0.1"
             />